Trail Run the Middle Fork of the Salmon River

 You will be following the Idaho Centennial Trail and the Middle Fork River Trail from Boundary Cr to Big Creek Bridge.
 The trail follows the Middle Fork the entire way, rarely out of sight of the river.

-Total mileage will be 76 miles over 5 days = average of 15.2 miles per day.
+Total mileage will be 80 miles over 5 days (15-20 miles per day).
 The average cumulative vertical drop is 400ft/day, including some mellow climbs over various terrain features.
 There are unlimited opportunities to add miles and vertical in the form of tributary trails, ridge loops, and aggressive out and back climbs to scenic lookouts if you so desire.
+The last one day of rafting is a 20 mile stretch.

 You will not be accompanied by guides on the trail (because they will be busy rowing all of the amenities to the next camp each day) but we will provide thorough trail briefings each morning.
 You are expected to be happily self-sufficient while adventuring up to 10-15 miles per day.
 We will of course be providing a safety net and making sure everyone is accounted for.
 We are professional wilderness guides.